stefanomarrone/performingrail/sysml/README.md

 # SysML ETCS-L3 Specification

-This folder contains the SysML model of ETCS-L3 according to the objective of the Performingrail project.
+This folder contains the SysML model of ETCS-L3 according to the objective of the PerformingRail project.
 The model is reported as a Papyrus model.

 ## Prerequisites